clivehoggart/BridgePRS/README.md

 Assumes Plink v1.9 is in your path

 # Getting started
-Example script can be run from the installation directory by typing ./Bridge_example.sh
+Example script can be run from the installation directory by typing.
+./Bridge_example.sh
+Script utilises 8 processors for paralel computation, this can be changed from the --n_cores argument, see below.

 BridgePRS is implemented by clumping GWAS summary statistics from populations 1 and 2 in plink using the following clumping arguments